 Talk out your woes to someone close.
 You may even join online menopause support groups, where you get to interact with women in a similar situation as yours.

-- True that with the bouts of hot flashes and night sweats, your sleep mostly goes for a toss.
+- True, with the bouts of hot flashes and night sweats, your sleep mostly goes for a toss.
 Yet, it would help if you maintain a regular sleep schedule.

 Avoid distractions during bedtime, and keep all electronic gadgets away then.
 Try sleeping at a particular time each day.
-When you sleep well at night, you will feel better the next morning.
+You will feel better the next morning when you sleep well at night.
 It will even help to lessen your anxiety levels.
+I struggled with sleep issues for quite some time until yoga and relaxation techniques came to my rescue.

 - Lessen Your Sodium Intake